opensvc/docs.opensvc.com/source/agent.configfiles.rst

 This configuration file contains authentication options and tokens for tiers infrastructure components.
 This information is used by the inventoring and provisioning drivers.

-The agent ensures this file is not world-writable nor world-writable.
+The agent ensures this file is not world-writable nor world-readable.

-.. rst-class:: html-toggle
+.. rst-class:: lvl1

 Template
 --------